Dwight Crum Pier-to-Pier Swim

 Dwight Crum was an excellent distance freestyler who competed for the University of Southern California in the early 1940s.
 He was hired as a lifeguard in 1941 and promoted to to lieutenant in 1952 and then Captain in 1954 for the Los Angeles County Lifeguards.
 He was put in charge of the South Bay beaches including Redondo Beach, Hermosa Beach, and Manhattan Beach, some of the West Coast's most popular beaches, from the late 1940's through the early 1970's.
 As a young man who loved the ocean, Dwight helped elevate the professionalism of his chosen career and motivate many to follow in his footsteps throughout his career.
 During his rein as Captain, he was involved as one of the founders and served as Vice President of the National Surf Lifesaving Association (now known as the United States Lifesaving Association).

 In the 1950's, the cities of Redondo Beach, Hermosa Beach and Manhattan Beach hosted their own separate beach festivals.
 In 1963, the cities decided to join forces with Los Angeles County and created the International Surf Festival.
 Due to his experience and leadership, Dwight was appointed the Chairman of the International Surf Festival and held this position for 15 years.
-The Pier-to-Pier Swim was one of the original International Surf Festival events and has been conducted for 56 consecutive years since.
 In 1969, he was promoted to Assistant Director of the Los Angeles County Department of Beaches.

 In 1972 when Crum retired, the Pier-to-Pier Swim was renamed the Dwight Crum Pier-to-Pier Swim in his honor for his contributions over the decades.
 People remember him fondly and how he touched every aspect of the Festival.